 Look back at Liam and Noel Gallagher’s final encore as Oasis

-With so many rumours flying around that Oasis are getting back together we’ve been dreaming of a simpler time of Britpop and Union Jack guitars.
+We are dipping into the Far Out Magazine vault to look back at the final moments of Oasis as we know it.
+With so many rumours flying around in recent years that Oasis, the Mancunian Britpop legends were getting back together, we’ve been dreaming of a simpler time of Britpop and Union Jack guitars.
 But with so many of those rumours being quashed within a matter of seconds, we thought we’d go back to the last time the Gallagher brothers took the stage together as Oasis.

-Liam Gallagher has been using his Twitter account to devastating effect again.
+Liam Gallagher has been using his Twitter account to devastating effect again in 2020.
 The singer has been firing up the rumour mill this week with a suggestion that he and feuding brother Noel Gallagher have been offered £100 million to reunite the Mancunian legends Oasis.
+While that turned out to be a rather large pile of tosh, the legend of the band still reigns over British music.

 The feuding brothers had been at each other’s throats behind the scenes for years, in fact, we’re not sure they ever weren’t at each other’s throats.
 But they were still capable of turning out a performance when needed.
 Arriving at the stage at V Festival the band were, of course, the headline act and had a catalogue of tunes to back it up.